★★★★★ “An exceptional novel full of drama, suspense, and intrigue.”

-Her shoulders shook.
-The blade danced in nervous convulsions of its own accord.
 “No. Let’s.”
 Without thinking it through any further, she let her knife sink into her vein.
 The pain of cold metal cut right to the bone.
 A wet heat bloomed at her wrist and exploded outwards in violent streams as she willed her blood to fly.
 The flow of power scratched the itch in her mind raw.
 It took only a moment for the streams to twist and twirl into shapely ribbons bound for the nearby rooftops, where they would draw the attention of the crowds of evening shoppers like an emergency flare.
 Man’s weaponized hatred for hemomancy would save her life this night.

 “I see you don’t get into fights very often,” Gavin said, exasperation heavy in each syllable.
 His neck was tensed, his brow furrowed in concentration.
 “Now, reabsorb your blood.
 You don’t want more attention than you’re already getting.”

 Coral gritted her teeth, held her breath, and tried to force the orb of blood to move.
 But a layer of that sick, vibrating energy stopped her, pushed her thoughts back into her skull.
-Her shoulders resumed their shaking.

 “Did you get blood in your ears, lass?
 Reabsorb it.
 I’m not going to have you collapsing on me because you thought you could take a knight in a fight.
 I’m not going to hurt you.
 I just want to talk, so I do.”